The Best Bars In Williamsburg guide image

 photo credit: Liz Clayman

-The team behind Le Crocodile opened this flashy French wine bar six floors above their Williamsburg restaurant on the bottom floor of the Wythe Hotel.
-Bar Blondeau is full of green velvet banquettes and wooden two-tops where you can snack on tuna tartare, order several rounds of oysters, and take in some great views of the Manhattan skyline with friends.
+The team behind Le Crocodile opened this flashy French wine bar six floors above their Williamsburg restaurant in the Wythe Hotel.
+Bar Blondeau is full of green velvet banquettes and two-tops where you can snack on tuna tartare, eat several rounds of oysters, and take in some great views of the Manhattan skyline with friends.
 You can also choose a bottle from their natural wine list—full of up-and-coming wine regions around the world—to enjoy on their large outdoor terrace.

 Going to Sauced in Williamsburg sort of feels like hanging out at a friend’s garden apartment—if that friend happened to collect and study hundreds of bottles of French, Spanish, and Italian wine.
 There’s technically no menu here.
 Instead, all you need to do is tell the friendly staff a bit about what you like to drink (or what you’re excited to try for the first time).
 Whether you’re looking for a single glass, a $35 bottle, or something vintage that predates many Williamsburg inhabitants, the people at Sauced are going to bring you something delicious every time.